federico-razzoli/beautiful-code/lang-haskell.md

     fibs = 0 : 1 : zipWith (+) fibs (tail fibs)
 ```

 Instead of a loop, we use recursion passing `(tail fibs)`.
-Which is a function on an infinite list,
+Which is an infinite list passed to a function,
 yes.
 But it's ok because Haskell, unlike the Forth Bridges builders, is lazy.

+## Factorial